 Responsible consumption and production

-We are committed to making circularity central to how we design, craft, source and offer our jewellery, e.g. we use recycled metals in our jewellery, and the majority of our crafting waste is reused.
+Circularity is central to how we design, craft, source and offer our products.
+For example, we use recycled metals in our products and the majority of our crafting waste is reused.

-We are intensifying our climate efforts by committing to become a carbon neutral company and set a carbon emission reduction target in line with the Paris Agreement and the best available science recommendations.
+We are intensifying our climate efforts by committing to set an emission reduction target in line with the Paris Agreement and best available science recommendations.